 Freelance writing is one of the best jobs available today.
 It’s not surprising at all that it has seen renewed interest!
 It offers flexibility, good pay, and the freedom to express your creativity.
 And if you love writing, then you’ll never have to work a day of your life!

 Knowing how to become a freelance writer can save you a lot of pain and wasted time.
 Many aspiring writers don’t know where to start, which is why I’ve prepared this step-by-step guide to freelance writing success.

 I asked Ema Globyte. a freelance copywriter and UX writer, to share her advice, tips, and guidance on how to build a successful freelance writing career.

-Ema started her own journey five years ago and is now a full-time freelance writer, making $70,000 a year.
+Ema started her own journey seven years ago and is now a full-time freelance writer, making over $70,000 a year.
 Let’s dig right in.

 What You Need To Know Before Starting

 Taking the first steps toward becoming a successful freelance writer is exciting, but before you get started, it is worth taking a few steps back to consider what you want to take out of it and what you can put into it.

 Ask yourself the following questions before becoming a freelancer – and you’ll get a better sense of the direction you want to head in.

 Full-Time or Part-Time?

 While you can choose to do freelance writing as a side hustle, it is also perfectly possible to make it your full-time job.
 The approach you take will be different depending on the answer to this question.